Moravian Instruments Cx series of CMOS astronomical cameras are

 IMX CMOS sensors, offering exceptional quantum efficiency thanks

-make these cameras suitable for both aesthetic astro-photography
+It makes these cameras suitable for both aesthetic

-as well as astronomical research.
-Sensor formats from APS to
+astro-photography as well as astronomical research.
+Sensor formats

 wide field of view and optimally utilize capabilities of the